-The league may create an official social media account which may connect with other staff, participants, and parents/guardians for the purpose of official league communications about activities, motivation, team building, and answering posts from staff, participants, and parents/guardians.
+The organization may create an official social media account which may connect with other staff, participants, and parents/guardians for the purpose of official organization communications about activities, motivation, team building, and answering posts from staff, participants, and parents/guardians.

-League Officials/Staff and minor participants should not connect on social media outside of the league's official social media account.
+Staff and minor participants should not connect on social media outside of the organization's official social media account.